 The aging process doesn’t mean you should give up on exercise.
 In reality, it is just as important to work toward fitness now, as it was in your teens.
 A study by the Centers for Disease Control (CDC) has found that too few people over 50 participate in regular physical activity.
 More than a quarter of adults in this age group are at higher risk for diabetes, cancer and heart disease.
-A lack of exercise can exacerbate typical risk factors.
+A lack of exercise can exacerbate typical risk factors for seniors in Nassau County.
 With the ageism in medicine that we have spoken about in the past, the importance of senior physical activity is rarely emphasized.

 The CDC recommends that adults get at least thirty minutes of exercise five days a week.
 Maintaining this level of activity can help manage and prevent chronic diseases.
 Seniors will also be able to maintain their good health and to live independently for longer.
 Regular exercise can also help with balance, depression and arthritis pain.